Change your name, title or gender

 If you’ve changed your name, title or gender, you can let us know either by visiting us in branch or writing to us.

 Any cards or chequebooks needed for your account(s) will be sent to you within 10 working days of processing your name change or title.

 We do our best, but there’s a chance you may still get some messages from us using your old name or title for a short time.

 We’ll return any passports, driving licences or ID cards you send us using registered post.
 We use the standard UK mail service for all other documents.

 How to tell us about a change of name

-To change your name in branch, take proof of your name change into one of our branches and a member of our staff will update your details.
+To change the name of an adult or child in branch, take proof of your name change into one of our branches and a member of our staff will update your details.